There are places in the world that steal a bit of your heart, and Sri Lanka is one of them.

 The blue train from Kandy to Ella is probably one of the most iconic things you picture in your mind when you think about Sri Lanka.
 Riding on the blue train is a lot of fun, and not only because of the many photo opportunities hanging off it, but also because of the spectacular scenery.

-Most of the journey goes through tea plantations crossed through by rivers and waterfalls.
+Most of the journey goes through tea plantations crossed through by rivers and waterfalls, in the highlands of Sri Lanka.

 Relax with an Ayurveda treatment